Rightpoint/RZBluetooth/README.md

 As a developer, you can use `RZBMockCentralManager` or `RZBMockPeripheralManager`  directly, or you can use `RZBMockEnable(YES)`.
 This will swizzle alloc of `CBCentralManager` and `CBPeripheralManager` and return the equivolent RZBMock object instead.
 RZBMockCentralManager will create `RZBMockPeripheral` objects instead of `CBPeripheral` objects.

 # Fake Peripheral
 Another great testing strategy with Bluetooth is to implement a fake peripheral using the CBPeripheralManager API.
-This allows the developer to test against the same bluetooth profile while the hardware is still under development.
+This allows the developer to test against the same Bluetooth profile while the hardware is still under development.

 RZBluetooth provides a base class `RZBSimulatedDevice` to help simplify the `CBPeripheralManager` API.
 This object is a delegate of `CBPeripheralManager`, and provides a few helpers for working with `CBPeripheralManager`.
 It also provides support for some common profiles, like battery level, and device info.
 A small shell of an iOS or Mac application can be quickly written to exercise this peripheral.